All Episodes

 I'm afraid that you have taken the bait on the Obama ear thing.

-The other day when I heard that, I said they that there's no accident that this is all over the radio.
+The other day when I heard that, I said there's no accident that this is all over the radio.

-They want, they want people that they want talk radio to take take this and run and start teasing Obama about his ears.
+They want people, they want talk radio to take this and run and start teasing Obama about his ears.

 And every woman who has had a child is going to feel sorry for him.

-And uh that I think that this is going to be the next election's biggest issue is how women are voting, just like it was during Clinton.
+And I think that this is going to be the next election's biggest issue is how women are voting, just like it was during Clinton's organization.

-But yeah, but you're you're likely in the primaries anyway, you're gonna have women involved because you're gonna have Hillary there.
+Yeah, but you're likely in the primaries anyway, you're going to have women involved because you're going to have Hillary there.

 Is it the ears?